News

 4. Use of Motion Graphics/Dynamic Videos

-Motion graphics and dynamic videos improve digital menu boards beyond static displays, converting them into eye-catching visual experiences that capture attention in ways mobile screens cannot.
+Motion graphics, dynamic videos, and video content improve digital menu boards beyond static displays, converting them into eye-catching visual experiences that capture attention in ways mobile screens cannot.
 Strategically placed animations showcase signature dishes, highlight daily specials, and demonstrate food preparation processes that entice customers.

 Restaurant owners should incorporate subtle movements like steam rising from hot beverages, gentle ingredient changes, or rotating featured items.
 Nevertheless, moderation is key - excessive animation can overwhelm viewers and detract from the menu’s primary purpose.
 The ideal approach balances dynamic elements with clear, readable content, creating an engaging atmosphere while maintaining the menu’s functionality.